Twisting BFSS & IKKT: Twisted holography for the IKKT matrix model

 Let us denote the linear terms of the supersymmetry transformations as $\delta_Q^{(1)}$.
 They decompose as follows.

 From here, we can immediately read off the cohomology.
 It is spanned by $(c, Z^i, \psi^{(2)}, \psi^{*(3)} , Z^*_i , c^*)$.
 We can compare to the description we obtained by dimensional reduction.
-Explicitly, we identify fields with polynomials in $\theta$ as follows.
+Explicitly, we identify fields with polynomials in $\theta$ as recorded in the following table.
+Note that the parity obtained from $\theta$-degree in this table is related to the physical parity by a shift\footnote{$\theta$-degree naturally corresponds to the degree of the underlying dg Lie algebra, which is related to the ghost degree in the BV formalism by a shift of 1.
+This is a generalization of the more familiar fact that ordinary gauge transformations are bosonic, whereas the ghosts representing them in the BRST formalism are fermionic.}; in terms of physical parity, $c$ is fermionic, $Z^i$ is bosonic, and so on.

 We now include the non-linear terms from the differential.
 Together, these give rise to the bracket on $\CC[\theta^1, \dots, \theta^5] \otimes \mathfrak{gl}_N$.
 For example, the quadratic supersymmetry transformation on the fermion $\psi^{(2)}$,